Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Free trials also provide ample opportunities to evaluate a CRM solution.
 The length usually varies between 14 and 30 days but can often be extended if you reach out directly to the provider.

 When evaluating the pricing of a real estate CRM, consider additional factors, such as add-ons and higher feature limits.
-For example, Pipedrive’s LeadBooster live chat and prospecting add-on will add an extra $32.50 per month.
+For example, Pipedrive’s LeadBooster live chat and prospecting add-on will add an extra $32.50 per month, though it comes bundled at no extra charge on the Premium and Ultimate plans.

 If your agency requires 24/7 customer support or other premium service options, many providers offer them at an additional charge.
-For example, Zoho’s Premium support package will cost 20 percent of your subscription fee.
+For example, Zoho’s Premium support package costs 20 percent of your subscription fee, but covers 24 hours a day, five days a week; round-the-clock coverage requires Zoho’s Enterprise Support plan, which runs 25 percent of your annual subscription and carries a 50-license minimum.

 Features of Real Estate CRMs